core-methods-in-edm/class4/README.md

 **Step 5:** Paste the URL for your class4 repository under "Repository URL"

-**Step 6:** Name the directory "Class 4 - Swirl" and save it to a place on your computer that you will be able to locate
+**Step 6:** Name the directory "Swirl" and save it to a place on your computer that you will be able to locate

 **Step 7:** Install the "Swirl" package either by typing `install.packages("swirl")` into the Console window or installing through the "packages" tab on the bottom right window.